-If you compare the price of a sensor to that of test strips for the same usage period (14 days), and you are routinely doing less than 8 glucose checks per day, then some people may feel that the cost of using the Libre is high.
-(Assuming a sensor cost of CA$89 each (as of January 2018), and an average test strip cost of CA$0.75/strip).
-But once again, it’s all about perspective…
+If you compare the price of a Libre/Libre 2 sensor to that of test strips for the same usage period (14 days), and you are routinely doing less than 8 glucose checks per day, you may feel that the cost of using the Libre is high.
+(Assuming a sensor cost of CA$97 each and an average test strip cost of CA$0.75/strip).
+But once again, it’s all about perspective...

 Other Possible Limitations of Libre:

-According to the Freestyle Libre User’s Manual, you should use a blood glucose meter to confirm the sensor reading:
+You can’t toss the BG meter just yet.
+According to the Freestyle Libre User’s Manual, you should use a blood glucose meter to confirm the sensor reading when:

 1. Bailey, T., Bode, B. W., Christiansen, M. P., Klaff, L. J., & Alva, S. (2015).
 The Performance and Usability of a Factory-Calibrated Flash Glucose Monitoring System.
 Diabetes Technology & Therapeutics, 17(11), 787–794. http://doi.org/10.1089/dia.2014.0378